 What is Wisdom?

 It is more than being informed.
 It is more than knowing what’s “right.”
-It is understanding, knowledge, experience, insight and common sense that you put to use in how you think and how you act.
+It is knowledge, understanding, experience, insight and common sense that you use in your thinking and acting.
 Others define wisdom in a more poetic way…

 Albert Einstein: “Any fool can know.
 The point is to understand.”